solo-io/gloo/docs/README.md

 ## Building the docs

-Building the docs is now done directly from the master branch, and occurs each time master is updated.
+Building the docs is now done directly from the main branch, and occurs each time main is updated.
 The docs are built using the `build-docs.sh` script.
 The script will build all relevant tags/branches of gloo and then package them in a way which they can be deployed to firebase.
 The versions used are determined by the `active_versions.json` file.